What is the role of Java Full Stack Developer?

 Java SE (Standard Edition)

-Java SE provides a range of built-in libraries and tools that are important for everyday programming tasks.
-As a Java Full Stack Developer, you need to become familiar with these functionalities:
+Java SE offers a variety of built-in libraries and tools that are useful for many of the common programming tasks.
+As a Java Full Stack Developer, you should be familiar with the following functionality:

 1. APIs for File I/O